temporalio/documentation/docs/learning-paths/background-checks/project-narrative.md

 ## What is a Long Running Human Driven Workflow?

-A Long Running Human Driven Workflow is a Temporal Workflow Execution that could be Running (be in an Open state) for hours, days, weeks, or even years, and requires input from a real person to progress.
+A Long Running Human Driven Workflow is a Temporal Workflow Execution that could be Running (that is, in an Open state) for hours, days, weeks, or even years and that requires input from a real person to progress.

 ## What is the real-life use case?